snehagupta20/Tic-Tac-Toe/README.md

 ### Why is This Important?
 React may schedule state updates asynchronously.
 If you use the incorrect approach, you might be working with a stale state value, leading to bugs and unpredictable behavior.

+2. state update with an object or array

+if your state is an object or array, you should update them in an immutable way. which means, you should create a copy of your old state ie, a new object or arr and change that new copy, instead of that existing one.

+### incorrect approach

+const updateUser = user;
+user.name = "max";

+### correct approach

+const updateUser = {...user};
+updateUser.name = "max";

+### reason: